 What is going to happen to my Performance Score?

 The new metrics and weightings still focus heavily on giving the user a paint and interactivity quickly, ensuring that the user is served with a working page as fast as possible.
 So, the overall focus has not changed, but the way we are measuring it has changed.
 The goalposts have shifted, but not by too much.
+You can also easily model your score on the v5 and v6 Performance Score using this Lighthouse tool.

 Do we need to change our focus to improve our Performance Score for V6?